blaircamp/blaircamp.github.io/_posts/2015-10-26-how-to-do-mutual-authentication-with-a-p12-client-certificate.markdown

 ---
 published: false
-title: How to do mutual authentication with a .p12 client certificate
+title: How to do mutual authentication with a .p12 client certificate [golang]
 layout: post
 ---